steglasaurous/universal-song-overlay/README.md

 different setup you need to follow.
 This is to address security issues that prevent the overlay from connecting to non-secure websocket endpoints (i.e. the games) from a secure website.

-1. Goto this page and download the "universal-song-overlay.zip" file to your **streaming** computer.
+1. Goto the [releases page here](https://github.com/steglasaurous/universal-song-overlay/releases/latest) and download the "universal-song-overlay.zip" file to your **streaming** computer.
 2. Unzip the file anywhere on your PC (e.g. Desktop, Documents, etc).
 3. Open `index.html` in your web browser.  (either double-click or drag it into your web browser)
 4. Copy the URL from the web browser's location box at the top (it'll format it the way we need for the OBS browser source).
-5. In OBS, add a new browser source and paste the URL into the URL field, then add `?websocket_host=1.2.3.4` to the end of the URL, replacing `1.2.3.4` with the IP address of your gaming PC.
+5. In OBS, add a new browser source and paste the URL into the URL field, then add `#/?websocket_host=1.2.3.4` to the end of the URL, replacing `1.2.3.4` with the IP address of your gaming PC.
 Here's an example of what that URL might look like, yours will be slightly different:

 ```
-file:///C:/Users/subpa/Desktop/universal-song-overlay/index.html?websocket_host=10.0.0.29
+file:///C:/Users/subpa/Desktop/universal-song-overlay/index.html#/?websocket_host=10.0.0.29
 ```

 5. For each game you want to use with the overlay, make sure to check game-specific requirements below.